clovisfong/simplecrypto/README.md

 ## Brief

 This is a demo crypto wallet tracker created for project purposes.
-It is built using React (Javascript Library) and styled with Material UI library within a one week time frame.
+It is built using React (Javascript Library) and styled with Material UI library within one week project timeline.

 <br>